NASA-Planetary-Science/AmesCAP/docs/source/autoapi/amescap/Script_utils/index.rst

    :return: full file path & name of file

-   ..
-NOTE:: This routine does not confirm that the file exists.
+   ..note:: This routine does not confirm that the file exists.
        It operates on the provided input string.

 .. py:function:: filter_vars(fNcdf, include_list=None, giveExclude=False)